Turn any Analog Sensor into an SDI-12 Compliant Sensor Buy Now

 Internal Temperature Sensor

-The SDI Sensor Translator has an internal temperature sensor, however for higher accuracy it must be calibrated by the end user
+The SDI Sensor Translator has an internal temperature sensor that gives an approximate temperature, however for higher accuracy it must be calibrated by the end user.
+If you need a better temp sensor use our THERM200 sensor on one of the channels.

 Terminal Block Connections